How does a crossdresser determine his size in ladies clothing?

 It gets even worse when you examine the measurements attributed to the various numerical sizes I just shared.
 For men’s clothes?
 Measurement are spot-on to the actual size.
 Thus, a 16-32 short will have a sixteen inch neck and a thirty-two inch sleeve.

 That used to be relatively achievable; e from women's sizes: but no longer.

 There once was an agreed upon exact size for the numerical numbers associated with ladies clothing.
 However, beginning in the 1980’s - designers discovered that women would opt to buy one particular designer over another just because it allowed them to fit into a much smaller numerical size.

-Women take lots of pride in being able to fit into smaller clothes: its a very emotional aspect of female shopping.
-This phenomenon resulted in the advent of what’s known as “Vanity Sizing” - which caused all designers to create larger garments in smaller numbers.
+Women take lots of pride in being able to fit into smaller clothes: it's a very emotional aspect of female shopping.
+This phenomenon resulted in the advent of what’s known as “Vanity Sizing” - which caused most designers to create previously larger-sized garments into smaller listed size numbers.

 Standardization went out the window in that process meaning you almost have to be previously aware of the sizing aspects of a designer before knowing if a garment will fit or closely examine any accompanying garment measurements before making a purchase.

 Is Renee a size 6?
 Sure she is.
 She has a few dresses that say she is. *Grin* Does all this sound ridiculous?
 It's not - really.
 Men fib about their golf scores & the fish that got away, It's only fitting - we'd acquire a couple of fresh white lies - as a girl.

 Following is a somewhat standard size chart for women's misses clothing.

 Figured out female your sizes yet?
 Good - that will make your shopping a bit easier.
 However, you'll still face a few challenges in finding clothes that fit perfectly.